Skip to main content

 1 CFU

-The course Citizenship Training is aimed at all students enrolled in the University's undergraduate, master's, single-cycle master's and PhD courses, regardless of the proposing department or the course they are enrolled in.
-The aim of the course is to promote the development of active and responsible citizenship through the acquisition of personal and social, entrepreneurial and digital skills.
+The course Citizenship Training is aimed at all students enrolled in the University's undergraduate, master's, single-cycle degree and PhD programmes, regardless of the Department offering the course or the course they are enrolled in.
+The aim of the course is to promote the development of an active and responsible citizenship through the acquisition of personal and social, entrepreneurial and digital skills.

-The Course of Study recognises among other curricular activities a seminar module of your choice from those listed below:
+The Course of Study recognises among the other curricular activities a seminar module of your choice among those listed below:

 • Multiculturalism and citizenship cod.
 106458 (DLCM - ref. prof. Pusillo) - 1 CFU